kateryna-mykh/clear-solutions-test-task/README.md

 # test assignment

+In addition to the basic requirements, has been added validation to input `phoneNumber` format and restriction to save users with same `email`.

 **Endpoints**
 - POST /users
-- PATCH /users
+- PATCH /users/{id}
-- PUT /users
+- PUT /users/{id}
 - DELETE /users/{id}
 - GET /users/by-birth-range